wannaeattaco/Pixel-Chomp/DESCRIPTION.md

 # Pixel Chomp

 ## 1. Project Overview
-This project creates a Pac-Man game using Python and Pygame.
-The game features a classic arcade-style maze where the player controls Pac-Man to eat dots and avoid ghosts.
-Game mechanics include power-ups, multiple difficulty levels, and score tracking.
+This project tries to create a Pac-Man game with Python and the Pygame.
+The game contains a classic arcade-style maze in which the player controls Pac-Man to eat dots and avoid ghosts.
+Pac-Man's game mechanics include power-ups that allow him to eat ghosts for a brief time, different difficulty levels, and score tracking.

 ## 2. Project Review
-An analysis of existing Pac-Man games revealed improvements for:
+An analysis of existing Pac-Man implementations, including the current Python-based Pygame version, highlights several areas for improvement:
-- Enhanced ghost pathfinding and movement
+- Improved pathfinding and movement patterns for ghosts.
-- Player statistics tracking
+- Add player statistics collection for performance insights.
-- Timer for round duration
+- Add timer for track time usage each round
-- Three difficulty levels with varied mechanics
+- Three difficulty levels with different gameplay mechanics

 ## 3. Programming Development

 ### 3.1 Game Concept
-Guide Pac-Man through a maze to collect dots and avoid ghosts.
-Power pellets allow temporary ghost-eating.
+The objective of the game is to guide Pac-Man through a maze, collecting all the dots while avoiding ghosts.
+Power pellets scattered throughout the maze temporarily allow Pac-Man to eat ghosts for bonus points.
+The player wins by clearing all the dots in the maze.
+And the player loses if Pac-Man loses all his lives after being caught by ghosts.

 **Game Modes:**
 1. **Easy**: Standard gameplay